The Very Best of Colombia: Santa Marta, Andes and Chocó

 Today we will look for Lance-tailed Manakin, Southern Bentbill, Striped Cuckoo, Trinidad Euphonia, and Double-striped Thick-knee.
 Then we will drive to Riohacha and after arrival will look for Green-rumped Parrotlet, American White Ibis, Reddish Egret, Caspian, Common, Royal, and Cabot Terns, American Oystercatcher, Hudsonian Whimbrel, Lesser Black-backed Gull, and if we are lucky, Scarlet Ibis and American Flamingo.
 We will also search for Rufous-vented Chachalaca, Glaucous Tanager, and Burrowing Owl.

 Day 7.
 Birding La Guajira and flight to Pereira

-We’ll have another early start to explore the dry habitat of La Guajira.
-We will look for Vermilion Cardinal, Orinoco Saltator, Northern White-fringed Antwren, Black-backed Antshrike, Black-crested Antshrike, Slender-billed Inezia, Pale-tipped Inezia, Pearly-vented Tody-Tyrant, Buffy Hummingbird, Chestnut Piculet, White-whiskered Spinetail, Caribbean Hornero, Carib Grackle, and Northern Scrub Flycatcher and hope to find the shy Tocuyo Sparrow.
-Later we will transfer to the airport and connect with a flight to Pereira
+We’ll have another early start to explore the dry habitat of La Guajira including visiting the feeders of the Mar Azul Restaurant where we hope for Vermilion Cardinal, Orinoco Saltator, Pileated Finch and Buffy Hummingbird.
+Other birds in the nearby scrub include Northern White-fringed Antwren, Black-backed Antshrike, Black-crested Antshrike, Slender-billed Inezia, Pale-tipped Inezia, Pearly-vented Tody-Tyrant, Chestnut Piculet, White-whiskered Spinetail, Caribbean Hornero, Carib Grackle, and Northern Scrub Flycatcher and we hope to find the shy Tocuyo Sparrow.
+Later we will transfer to the airport for our flight to Pereira.

 Overnight: Movich Hotel de Pereira, Pereira